 Francisco is a full-stack engineer currently focused on hybrid apps (Ionic/Cordova) who has extensive experience in innovative solutions, Arduino, API/REST back-ends, distributed data manipulation systems, web applications, and UI/UX.
 He maintains a strong focus on sustainability and performance in his work and in the products he develops.

 Fully mastering CakePHP can take some time, which makes finding true CakePHP experts a real challenge.
-The questions presented in this guide can be highly effective in evaluating the breadth and depth of a developer's knowledge of the CakePHP framework.
+The technical questions presented in this hiring guide can be highly effective when evaluating the breadth of a developer's knowledge of the CakePHP framework.

 ... allows corporations to quickly assemble teams that have the right skills for specific projects.